nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 desc: A web framework for UX developers
 ---

-Exactly one year ago I [decided](/blog/backstory/) to create the slickest website generator in the world, that is easy enough for UX developers and other design-minded people.
+Exactly one year ago I [decided](/blog/backstory/) to create the slickest website generator for UX developers and design-focused organizations.
 Today this vision is becoming a reality:

 [image.larger]
   small: /img/og-blue.png
   large: /img/og-blue-big.png
   size: 747 x 474
-  caption: "Nue: Go directly from Figma to CSS"
+  caption: "Nue offers the shortest path from Figma to CSS"

 [.note]
   ### The gist
   Nue is simpler.
-What used to take a separate designer, React engineer, and an absurd amount of JavaScript can now be done by a UX developer and a small amount of CSS.
+What used to take a React specialist and an absurd amount of JavaScript can now be done by a UX developer and a small amount of CSS.

 ### Who is Nue for?